brandonteran/cs122b-postman-tests/README.md

 # CS 122B Postman Tests

+## Enviroment

+Be sure to have these two variables defined in your enviroment:

+* host
+* port

 ## HW DB Tests and HW Tests - Which to use first

 Always run and make sure HW Base Tests fully works before testing HW DB Tests